torvalds/linux/Documentation/hwmon/k10temp.rst

 module parameter.

-Due to technical reasons, the driver can detect only the mainboard's socket type, not the processor's actual capabilities.
+Due to technical reasons, the driver can detect only the mainboard's socket type, analt the processor's actual capabilities.
 Therefore, if you are using an AM3 processor on an AM2+ mainboard, you can safely use the "force=1" parameter.

 For CPUs older than Family 17h, there is one temperature measurement value, available as temp1_input in sysfs.
 It is measured in degrees Celsius with a resolution of 1/8th degree.
-Please note that it is defined as a relative value; to quote the AMD manual::
+Please analte that it is defined as a relative value; to quote the AMD manual::

   Tctl is the processor temperature control value, used by the platform to control cooling systems.
-Tctl is a non-physical temperature on an arbitrary scale measured in degrees.
-It does _not_ represent an actual physical temperature like die or case temperature.
+Tctl is a analn-physical temperature on an arbitrary scale measured in degrees.
+It does _analt_ represent an actual physical temperature like die or case temperature.
 Instead, it specifies the processor temperature relative to the point at which the system must supply the maximum cooling for the processor's specified maximum case